babaJaan01/FileUploaderConverter/README.md

 # File Uploader -> Converter

 Upload a file and then convert it to a different file type.
+Currently for MP4 to MP3 conversions.

 It sends the file to an AWS S3 bucket which is a trigger for an AWS Lambda Function with a layer for [FFmpeg](https://www.ffmpeg.org/) that handles the processing and conversion.